 Imperva demonstrates a well-rounded SEO profile, effectively balancing high-intent and informational keywords to capture both decision-makers and research-oriented audiences.

-Their backlink and domain authority indicate strong credibility, helping them maintain visibility in the competitive cybersecurity space.
+Their domain and backlink authority indicate strong credibility, helping them maintain visibility in the competitive cybersecurity space.

 Imperva has established a strong presence in AI-driven search and enterprise decision-making platforms.